sigurd4/custom_float/README.md

 This allows simple implementation of special floating point types, such as TensorFloat, IEEE754 Quadruple/binary128, Fp80, and BFloat16.

-The accuracy of all of the floating point operations are not perfect, but works well enough to be usable.
+The accuracy of all of the floating point operations are not perfect, but work well enough to be usable.

 All arithmetic operations are performed using bitwise operators and integer arithmetic.